International Holocaust Remembrance Day : January 27

 Pictured: "Attention, Jews of Wielun and area.
 On Tuesday, August 19, 1946, at the headquarters of the Jewish Committee in Markfredwitz [displaced persons camp], there will be a remembrance event dedicated to marking the 5th yortsayt [death anniversary] of the fallen martyrs of Wielun and area.
 All surviving Jews from Wielun and area are invited to participate.
 The Wielun Committee".
 Sefer zikaron li-ḳehilat Veyelun, p.
 386.

-Looking for more events in your local community?
+Looking for more events organized in your local community?
 Visit the Association of Holocaust Organizations' website to find an organization near you.